riturajrawat/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ```

-### Function with unlimited number of parameters
+### Function with an unlimited number of parameters

 Sometimes we do not know how many arguments the user going to pass.
 Therefore, we should know how to write a function which can take unlimited number of arguments.
 The way we do it has a significant difference between a function declaration(regular function) and arrow function.
 Let us see examples both in function declaration and arrow function.

 #### Unlimited number of parameters in regular function

  A function declaration provides a function scoped arguments array like object.
-Any thing we passed as argument in the function can be accessed from arguments object inside the functions.
+Anything we passed as argument in the function can be accessed from arguments object inside the functions.
 Let us see an example

  ```js
 // Let us access the arguments object